NAME

 operations used to ignore returned data.
 Seek operations are composed of the

-character followed by the absolute position to
+s character followed by the absolute position to

 position is interpreted relative to the current position.